 To work well, the phone system needs to be designed with this functionality in mind.

 The first to bring these abilities to the mass market were Network Alchemy with the Argent Office (which evolved to the Avaya IP Office), with network enabled hardware and a suite of FREE software - Phone Manager, Call Status, Call Logger and Voicemail with Voicemail to email functionality.
 It is then relatively easy to interact with databases and record calls, the team then went on to form SpliceCom and have kept winning awards as they provide more and more funtionality.

 Where you previously needed an expensive top end phone to show who was on a call, provide one touch dial/call transfer, call divert and forwarding.
 This team provided Free software, all you had to do was click a mouse.
 If you were out of the office you could receive an email giving notification and details / a copy of a Voicemail left for you at the office.

-The Elephant Call Logger can automatically produce reports for departmental / visitor / tenant phone bills based on inbound / outbound calls with a number of filters as seen below
+The Vision Call Logger / call reporting package can automatically produce reports for departmental / visitor / tenant phone bills based on inbound / outbound calls.

 Call Centre software comes in two parts, displaying real-time information on wallboards so everyone can see what is happening, to reporting on departmental/team/individual agent behaviour.